pantheon-systems/documentation/source/content/guides/secure-development/07-secure-runtime-access.md

 ## What It Looks Like When a Connection Is Refused

 When SRA is enabled and a connection is refused, SSH will respond with the `No route to host` error.
-To resolve this issue refer to the troubleshooting section of the [SSH Tunnels](/guides/secure-development/ssh-tunnels) doc.
+To resolve this issue, refer to the troubleshooting section of the [SSH Tunnels](/guides/secure-development/ssh-tunnels) doc.

 ## More Resources